C: Also, fwiw, I like the name Abigail.

 C: Oh, good!
 Glad you got the reference to the line by Shakespeare in his play: _______ (this is a fill-in-the-blank questionnaire.)

 K: King Leer.
 Not sure the spelling or the play.

 C: Lear.
 No. Romeo and Juliet.
 A rose by any other name would still smell as sweet.
 Meaning, regardless of Juliet’s name (Capulet), he still loved her the same.

-Of course, they were young teenagers who thought they were in love after a few days and decided they knew enough about love to kill themselves because they thought they couldn’t be together even though they didn’t even talk to their parents about or give the whole relationship some time to develop.
+Of course, they were young teenagers who thought they were in love after just meeting and decided they knew enough about love to kill themselves because they thought they couldn’t be together even though they didn’t even talk to their parents about or give the whole relationship some time to develop.

 But same difference, amirite?

 Anyway, it’s the idea that’s important.
 Not the details.
 Not in this case anyway.
 Next time details will be important.
 Probably.

 What I’m saying is that no matter what you name your kid, mom will love it just the same as long as it has that New Baby Smell.
 You could name her Dillweed and mom would love her.

 Dilly!
 OMG, I’m so calling your kid Dill.